 So, we turned to tactics of old and found two, in particular, that made sense to us nutritionally and aligned with our core company values — the cold and organic honey.
 Refrigeration, then, was a natural preservation of the high-quality ingredients, always gluten free, soy free and Non-GMO Project Verified, and one that has remained central to our brand.
 This requirement stems from the need for our bars to stay at their optimal consistency, freshness and maintain the flavor you know and love.

-Let’s rewind and take a look at the history of refrigeration, after all, it is one of natures oldest preservatives as our CEO, Bill Keith says.
+Let’s rewind and take a look at the history of refrigeration, after all, it is one of natures oldest preservatives as our Founder, Bill Keith says.

 Refrigeration In Review: A Quick Recap Of The History of Refrigeration